jadeyrideout-cloud/Math-2030/data/readme.txt

-All raw photos of end states are in the zip file.
-Data Analysis and graphs are in the .XLSX
+Data Analysis and graphs are in the .XLSX.
+Raw Photos are available upon request, as the .zip is too large to upload here.